-- The most popular story is that it was a way to cover the glass of wine (back then fortified sweet wine) and prevent the bugs from entering the glass.
-The barman would cover the glass with a slice of ham, cheese or possibly a small plate.
-The word “Tapa” in Spanish means “lid”, so this story to had a yummy lid to top glasses makes sense.
+- The most popular story : a simple way to cover the glass of wine (back then fortified sweet wine) and prevent bugs from entering the glass.
+Because nobody like those drunken flies in their drinks… The barman would cover the glass with a slice of ham, cheese or possibly a small plate to prevent the enemy from reaching the wine.
+By the way the word “Tapa” in Spanish means “lid”, so this story makes lots of sense.

 - The King Alfonso X de Castilla would have been prescribed by his doctor to drink wine and eat small bites in between meals.
 Once recovered from his mysterious illness he would have made it a law throughout Spain to serve a Tapa with every drink served.